edwardcrompton/ox_geovariation/README.md

 the geo location if available.
 This allows the two letter country code to be forced in our local environments.
 Just put ?testip=xx.xx.xx.xx on the end of the URL you are requesting.

+Wherever you are on the site, geo.js makes an asynchronous request to the path /geo to get the Geo location data.
+This is then stored in Session Storage in the browser.
+You will need to manually clear session storage by closing the browser or though the browser dev tools in order to reset the test location.

 #### Extending this module.